1970s in Bangladesh: Television

 Bangladesh Television was the only television network available to the people of Bangladesh throughout the 1970s.
 The transmission was in black and white, and penetration of television across the country was low.
 There was also no support for live telecast, so only recorded programs were played.
 Abdullah al Mamun (playwright), Mamunur Rashid, Jamil Chowdhury and Mustafa Monwar were among the leading television producers who shaped the programmes of Bangladesh Television during Bangladesh Liberation War and later.
 Fazle Lohani created a new magazine show named Jodi Kichhu Mone Na Koren in 1977, which was based on The David Frost Show on BBC.
 The show gained wide popularity.

 Sports

 During the liberation war in 1971, sports, particularly football, was used as a vehicle to create international awareness about the war of independence.
 With this goal, the Swadhin Bangla Football Team was established - which played 16 matches in India.
 Zakaria Pintoo, who was the captain of that team and the first person to wave Bangladesh's flag in foreign land.
 Immediately after independence, Bangladesh started to organize the sporting sector.
 BFF and BCB were founded in 1972.
 In this decade the most popular sport in the country was football with a vibrant domestic scene.
 Bangladesh played its first international football match against Thailand in 1973.
 The BFF became affiliated with the AFC in 1973, and FIFA in 1976, and later hosted the 1978 AFC Youth Championship.
-Other sports that gained popularity were cricket and athletics.
+Other sports that gained popularity were hockey and athletics.
 Bangladesh sports showed courage and determination in the 1970s.